 Assessment centre resource sheet

-- Making an impression.
+- making an impression

-- Practise in-tray exercises.
+- practice in-tray exercises

-- What to expect from group exercises.
+- what to expect from group exercises.

-- The Assessment Centre video series (only accessible within the UWE Bristol network) – this series shows what happens at a typical assessment centre when a major employer selects graduates with degrees in any discipline.
+- The Assessment Centre video series (only accessible within the UWE Bristol network) shows what happens at a typical assessment centre when a major employer selects graduates with degrees in any discipline.
 In fly-on-the-wall documentary style, we see actual candidates taking part in a genuine selection day.
 Eight of them are assessed by four real selectors in four different situations: a group exercise, giving a presentation, being cross-examined on their presentation and during an in-depth interview.